Pichulick/first-repository/README.md

-# first-repository
+# My name is
-My first repository
+code writing my name is lyrics.